SCOPE OF THIS CHAPTER

 The child's placement with a relative or friend must be part of the Care Plan, which should be drawn up before the placement begins or, in exceptional circumstances, within a maximum of ten working days of the placement starting.

-For the required documentation, see Decision to Look After and Care Planning Procedure.
+For the required documentation, see Decision to Look After Child Procedure.

 3. Approval of Placements